microsoft/bedrock/gitops/azure-devops/ImageTagRelease.md

 ```

 ![Release Task 2](images/release-task2.png)

+When this is complete, click `Save`, and run your first Release!
+You can do this by navigating to the `Release` drop down at the top right, and then selecting `Create Release`.

 After the Release runs successfully, the new application image that was generated in the Pipeline Build (Step #2) should now be referenced appropriately in the HLD.